ctz/ctz.github.com/_posts/2010-05-31-modern-authenticated-encryption-for-1-euro.md

 ## AES256-GCM

-This is a block cipher mode by McGrew and Viega standardised in [SP800-38D][sp800-38d].
+Galois Counter Mode is a block cipher mode by McGrew and Viega standardised in [SP800-38D][sp800-38d].

 It encrypts the plaintext in counter mode, and authenticates it using a polynomial MAC called GHASH.